+We remark here that in the membrane equation, only $Q_{0}$ plays a key role in this paper.
 The null forms can also be interpreted by a signature consideration.
-Indeed, if we assign signature $+1$ to $L$, signature $-1$ to $\Lb$ and signature $0$ to $\nablaslash$, it is easy to check that the null forms \eqref{basic null forms} have the signature $p$ with $-2< p <2$ and $p \in \mathbb{N}$.
-Particularly, the signature for the quadratic null forms could not reach $-2$, which entails that the term $\underline{L}\varphi\underline{L}\psi$ would not appear in the null forms \eqref{basic null forms}.
+Indeed, if we assign the following signatures to $L, \, \Lb$ and $\nablaslash$

+it is easy to check that the null forms \eqref{basic null forms} have the signature $p$ with $-2< p <2$ and $p \in \mathbb{N}$.
+Specifically, the signature for the quadratic null forms could not reach $-2$, which entails that terms involving two $\Lb$ derivatives such as $\underline{L}\varphi\underline{L}\psi$ are forbidden in the null forms \eqref{basic null forms}.